Q3 2025 Report

 • The Finder Index is an index calculated by Startup Nation Central, based on Israeli companies traded in NASDAQ with a $50 million market cap minimum threshold and using an equal-weighting methodology.

-• The Fundraising Journey chapter is based on a new analysis.
-Figures may be revised based on expanded data availability and future methodology enhancements.
+• Figures may be revised based on expanded data availability and future methodology enhancements for the Global Employment Indicator and the Fundraising Journey analyses.

 ○ Israeli metrics are calculated based on the values of Pre Seed, Seed, A and B Rounds and the median time from the prior round.